LukaKurnjek/etherscan_testing/README.md

 This repository contains:
 - test case instructions for the etherscan.io/register site (Testcases.pdf)
-- test case code that can be run with testcafe software (code folder)
+- test case code that can be run with testcafe software (folder *code*)

 All code example should pass.
 For code example in folder 10, there are some additional conditions for the test to pass which are described in the readme